DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: Introduction

 Therefore, programming PIM devices is a challenging task~\cite{giannoula2024pygim,pimdl_asplos2024,Gomez2022Benchmarking,gomez2023evaluating,simplepim_pact2023}.
-Programmers must manually craft data rearrangement strategies that balance data movement costs with computation efficiency, which requires deep understanding of both the PIM system and the kernel-specific access patterns of each ML operator.
-This also demands expertise in low-level programming across multiple PIM backends~\cite{upmem,lee2021hardware,lee20221ynm,He2020Newton,park2024attacc,kim2025cost,li2025blockpim,liu2025mcpal,chen2025attenpim,he2025papi,li2024specpim,pimgpt_natcomm2024,lee2025paise,kim2025pimba,quinn2025longsight,gomez2023evaluating,Gomez2022Benchmarking,giannoula2024pygim,pimdl_asplos2024,atim_isca2025}, which may expose different programming interfaces and optimization capabilities.
-This complexity necessitates compilation tools that automatically and intelligently generate and optimize data rearrangements and compute code to enhance programmability and minimize end-to-end execution time.
+Programmers must manually craft data rearrangement strategies that balance data movement costs with computation efficiency, which requires deep understanding of both the PIM system and the kernel-specific access patterns of each ML kernel. \CamOne{Doing so} also demands expertise in low-level programming across multiple PIM backends \CamOne{(e.g.,} ~\cite{upmem,lee2021hardware,lee20221ynm,He2020Newton,park2024attacc,kim2025cost,li2025blockpim,liu2025mcpal,chen2025attenpim,he2025papi,li2024specpim,pimgpt_natcomm2024,lee2025paise,kim2025pimba,quinn2025longsight,gomez2023evaluating,Gomez2022Benchmarking,giannoula2024pygim,pimdl_asplos2024,atim_isca2025,gu2025pim}), which may expose different programming interfaces and optimization capabilities.
+This complexity necessitates compilation tools that automatically and intelligently generate and \CamOne{optimize \textbf{data rearrangement strategy} (i.e., how tensor data is partitioned across PIM cores) and \textbf{loop-level compute schedule} (i.e., how the computation of nested nested loops is split and assigned to PIM cores)} to enhance programmability and minimize end-to-end execution time.